-On a snowy October evening 2019, Denver residents gathered at Sun Valley Kitchen for an evening trip to Vietnam.
+On a snowy October evening 2019, Denver residents gathered at Sun Valley Kitchen for an evening trip to Vietnam, one of The Same Plate’s monthly cultural food experiences.

 “From small beginnings come great things,” was the quote of the day situated on the Sun Valley Kitchen counter.
 Such words couldn’t ring more true for a place that stood empty for years following the closure of the convenience store business that had previously occupied the space.
 Today, one year after its opening in October 2018, Sun Valley Kitchen has transformed into a lively neighborhood center, which serves the community by providing fresh foods and job opportunities to local residents.